OnePlus 9 series is coming on March 23 with an emphasis on photography

 A space-themed teaser video was shared to commemorate the partnership.
 Hasselblad is a Swedish camera giant (Chinese drone maker DJI now owns a majority stake in it) whose products were used extensively for iconic moments such as Buzz Aldrin’s first steps on the surface of the moon during the Apollo 11 mission.
 In the past, Hasselblad’s partnership with smartphone makers has created products such as the True Zoom Moto Mod and the Vertu Signature Touch.

 As for the OnePlus 9 series, the announcement also revealed some of the new features that we will see this time.
-A new Hasselblad Pro mode will allow users to click photos with an increased level of legroom for post-processing while shooting in 12-bit RAW.
+A new Hasselblad Pro mode will allow users to click photos with an increased level of legroom for post-processing while shooting in 12-bit RAW, with 64 times more colours.
 4K 120fps and 8K video recording will also be available.
 On the hardware front, OnePlus will once again use a custom image sensor: the Sony IMX789.

 Other innovations in the pipeline include a panoramic camera with a 140-degree field of view, T-lens technology for faster focusing during selfies, and a freeform ultra-wide lens to eliminate barrel distortion along the edge.
 The latter will debut on the OnePlus 9 series.